Skip to navigation Skip to content

 Current research interests

 • How are efforts for adaptive co-governance shaped and constrained by existing institutions and ways of working?
-Do new initiatives such landscape partnerships complicate or help navigate the resultant challenges?
-What are the implications for altering governance arrangements to support sustainable development?
+Do new initiatives and institutions complicate or help navigate the resultant challenges?
+Do monitoring and evaluation programmes reflect and shape expectations of knowledge use?

 Kerry's main ongoing research projects

-• Kerry leads a project 'Galvanising Change via Natural Capital'.
+• Kerry leads 'Galvanising Change via Natural Capital'.
 This research explores if and how natural capital data and framings can be productive in galvanising changes for sustainability.
 This project also involves input from collaborators in SRUC.
 This project is funded by the Scottish Government RESAS Strategic Research Programme 2022-2027.

-• Kerry supports research on enrolling private sector actors and financiers for sustainability, within the European-funded 'MERLIN' project, focused on catchment-based Nature-Based Solutions (NbS).
+• Kerry supports research on enrolling private sector actors and resources for sustainability, within the European-funded 'MERLIN' project, focused on catchment-based Nature-Based Solutions (NbS).
 MERLIN started in October 2021 and runs for 4 years.

 Research approaches